Year 2038 problem

-Computer systems that use time for critical computations may encounter fatal errors if the Y2038 problem is not addressed.
+Computer systems that use time for critical computations may encounter fatal errors if the year 2038 problem is not addressed.
 Some applications that use future dates have already encountered the bug.
 The most vulnerable systems are those which are infrequently or never updated, such as legacy and embedded systems.
-There is no universal solution to the problem, though many modern systems have been upgraded to measure Unix time with signed 64-bit integers which will not overflow for 292 billion years, which is approximately 21 times the estimated age of the universe.
+Modern systems and software updates to legacy systems address this problem by using signed 64-bit integers instead of 32-bit integers, which will take 292 billion years to overflow—approximately 21 times the estimated age of the universe.

 Cause

-Many computer systems measure time and date as Unix time, an international standard for digital timekeeping.
-Unix time is defined as the number of seconds elapsed since 00:00:00 UTC on 1 January 1970 (an arbitrarily chosen time), which has been dubbed the Unix epoch.
+Many computer systems measure time and date using Unix time, an international standard for digital timekeeping.
+Unix time is defined as the number of seconds elapsed, ignoring leap seconds, since 00:00:00 UTC on 1 January 1970, known as the Unix epoch.